 express-graphql.
 This allows you to build on the getting started guide for GraphQL.js with additional support for resolvers, unions, interfaces, custom scalars, modularizing your schema, and more.

-- graphql-server, a production-ready Node.js GraphQL server library that supports Express, Connect, Hapi, Koa, and other popular Node HTTP servers, with built-in features like persisted queries, batching, and more.
+- apollo-server, a production-ready Node.js GraphQL server library that supports Express, Connect, Hapi, Koa, and other popular Node HTTP servers, with built-in features like persisted queries, batching, and more.
 Apollo Server works with any GraphQL client, like Apollo, Relay, Lokka, and more.

 The Apollo community is excited about enabling people to add realtime functionality to their applications, and GraphQL subscriptions are the first step on that path.
 You can use the packages below to add subscription support to any Node.js GraphQL server.